-Day 6: Fly from Kathmandu to Gonggar, Tibet, 3,600m/11,811ft - $1\frac{1}{2}$ hours.
-Drive to Lhasa - 60km, $1\frac{1}{2}$ hours.
+Day 7: Fly from Kathmandu to Gonggar, Tibet, 3,600m/11,811ft - 11⁄2 hours.
+Drive to Lhasa - 60km, 11⁄2 hours.

 You will transfer to the airport for the flight to Gonggar in Tibet.
-In Gonggar (the airport for Lhasa) you will be met and will drive to Lhasa.
+In Gonggar (the airport for Lhasa) you will be met and driven to Lhasa.
 Nowadays the road passes through three short road tunnels through the mountains so the drive takes just one and a half hours.
 Lhasa is today a very modern looking city but your first sight of the Potala Palace as you drive into town will still take your breath away.
 On arrival in Lhasa you will check in to your hotel which is situated in the centre of town.
 On arrival remember that you are now at altitude - 3,600m/11,811ft - so it is best to take it very easy for the afternoon.

-Day 7: Morning sightseeing at the Potala Palace, and afternoon Sera Monastery.
+Day 8: Morning sightseeing at the Potala Palace, afternoon visit to Sera Monastery.

-Please note that the schedule for the next two days' visits may be adjusted depending on events and ticket availability for the Potala, as bookings can only be made with your passports once you arrive in Lhasa, and sometimes it can be pretty busy.
+Please note that the schedule for the next two day s may be adjusted depending on events and ticket availability for the Potala, as bookings can only be made with your passports once you arrive in Lhasa, and sometimes it can be pretty busy.

-However, the plan is that in the morning you will visit the Potala Palace.
+However, the plan is that this morning you will visit the Potala Palace.
 Luckily the Potala remained largely undamaged throughout the years of the Cultural Revolution.
 Songtsen Gampo was the first Tibetan ruler to establish a palace on this outcrop, the 'Red Hill', but construction of the grand palace that you see today began in 1645 during the reign of the Fifth Dalai Lama.
-The palace is named after Mount Potala, a sacred mountain in South India, and has served as the home of successive Dalai Lamas and their monastic staff.
+The palace is named after Mount Potala, a sacred mountain in South India, and served as the winter palace of successive Dalai Lamas until 1959.
+It has been a museum since then and was made a UNESCO World Heritage Site in 1994.

 You will start your tour by climbing up the steps at the south side of the building, take your time doing so.
 There is even an oxygen station half way up for those who are struggling with the altitude!
 You then work your way up through successive storeys and through a maze of rooms - through the living quarters of the Dalai Lama and through numerous highly decorated chapels and colourful assembly halls.
 Walls are decorated with intricate murals and hung with painted thangkas.
 One of the most awesome rooms in the Potala is the Chapel of the Dalai Lamas' Tombs, which contains the massive golden stupa of the Fifth Dalai Lama and smaller stupas containing the relics of other Dalai Lamas.
-When you have completed your tour you will come out at the roof level where the views are stunning, and will walk down on the northern side, where you will join the Kora path, and as there will be many Tibetan pilgrims making their Kora (circuit) right around the building, you may like to do the same.
+When you have completed your tour you will come out at the roof level where the views are stunning, and will walk down on the northern side, where you will join the Kora path, and as there will be many Tibetan pilgrims making their Kora (circuit) right around the building - you may like to do the same!
 Please note that although photography is not permitted inside the Potala, you may take photos on the approach up the steps, and once you emerge at the rear.